 Probably the best thing to do is prearrange a driver via the internet.
 There are a number of companies doing this and the price is correct and you do not have to put up with the hassling as the driver will be waiting for you with a sign.

 I certainly would not consider hiring a car, the traffic, even at midnight, is horrendous and chaotic.

-As far as I could see, there are no buses that can be hired (we had 13 people in our group and we tried to see if we could get one to travel to our hotel but could not, so we had to use four taxis).
+As far as I could see, there are no buses that can be hired (we had 13 people in our group in 2012 and we tried to see if we could get one to travel to our hotel but could not, so we had to use four taxis).